apache/tvm/docs/langref/relay/type_system.rst

 ===========

-We have briefly introduced types while detailing the the expression language of Relay, but have fully laid out the type system.
+We have briefly introduced types while detailing the the expression language of Relay, but have not yet described the type system.
+Relay is a statically typed, and type inferred language, allowing programs to be typed with a minimum amount of type information.

-Although the majority of Relay programs are written without type annotations, Relay is statically typed.

 Static types are useful because they enable efficient layout, memory reuse, and code generation.
-They aid in debugging program transformations, but can also give us the expressivity afforded by more dynamic langauges.
+They aid in debugging program transformations, but can also give us the expressivity afforded by more dynamic languages.

 We are able to omit these type annotations by a process known as type inference.
 Type inference is a technique that has its roots in the programming language community, and can be viewed as a method for generalizing shape inference to run over arbitrary user programs containing control flow and recursion.

-Static types are useful when performing compiler optimization because they communicate properties about the data we manipulate, such as runtime shape, data layout, storage without needing to run the program.
+Static types are useful when performing compiler optimizations because they communicate properties about the data we manipulate, such as runtime shape, data layout, and storage without needing to run the program.

-Most current IRs use "shape inference" to recover Tensor dimensions from the user provided program.
+Most current IRs use "shape inference" to recover tensor dimensions from the user provided program.
 Machine learning users have enjoyed shape inference for tensors because it allows them to generate performant code without giving up on the expressivity of the input language.
 Because Relay is intended as an IR we require *some* type information to provide full inference.
 We don't believe this to be an issue as many of the IR builder interfaces require some type information, or can generate IR based on their own higher level inferences.

 We view this limited shape inference as a simpler form of type inference.
 Instead of relying on an ad-hoc procedure for recovering type information from a potentially dynamic program, we apply ideas from compiler and IR design.
 Below we briefly discuss the different kinds of types in Relay.

 =====
 Types